Concave Utility Reinforcement Learning with Zero-Constraint Violations: Regret Analysis

-The regret analysis framework also prepares us to bound the constraint violations as well.
+\end{lemma} The regret analysis framework also prepares us to bound the constraint violations as well.
 We again start by quantifying the reasons for constraint violations.
-The major reason the agent violates the constraint is because it is playing with the imperfect knowledge of the MDP and the stochasticity of the MDP which results in the deviation from the average costs.
+The agent violates the constraint because \textbf{1.} it is playing with the imperfect knowledge of the MDP and \textbf{2.} the stochasticity of the MDP which results in the deviation from the average costs.
 We note that the conservative policy $\pi_e$ for every epoch does not violate the constraints, but instead allows the agent to manage the constraint violations because of the imperfect model knowledge and the system dynamics.

 We note that the Lipschitz continuity of the constraint function $g$ allows us to convert the function of $d$ averaged costs to the sum of $d$ averaged costs.
 Further, we note that we can treat the cost similar to rewards \cite{brantley2020constrained}.
-This property allows us to bound the cost incurred incurred in a way similar to how we bound the gap from the optimal reward by $LdT_MS\sqrt{A(\log AT)/T} + (CT_MS\log T)/(1-\rho)$.
-We now want that the slackness provided by the conservative policy should allow $LdT_MS\sqrt{A(\log AT)/T} + (CT_MS\log T)/(1-\rho)$ constraint violations\footnote{We thank the authors of \cite{chen2022learning} for pointing out a mistake in the previous version where we erroneously bounded the regret using the diameter of the MDP instead of the mixing time of the MDP.
-We have fixed that in our updated analysis using Lemma \ref{lem:bounded_bias_span} which bounds the span by following the reward optimal policy for the optimistic MDP in the true MDP till it reaches a target state.}.
+This property allows us to bound the cost incurred incurred in a way similar to how we bound the gap from the optimal reward by $LdT_MS\sqrt{A(\log AT)/T}$.
+We now want that the slackness provided by the conservative policy should allow $LdT_MS\sqrt{A(\log AT)/T}$ constraint violations.
 This is ensured by our chosen $\epsilon_e$ sequence.
-We formally state that result in the following lemma proven in parts in Appendix \ref{app:regret_bounds} and Appendix \ref{app:constraint_violation_bounds}. \begin{lemma} The cumulative sum of the $\epsilon_e$ sequence is upper and lower bounded as,
+We formally state that result in the following lemma proven in parts in Appendix \ref{app:regret_bounds} and Appendix \ref{app:constraint_violation_bounds}. \begin{lemma} The cumulative sum of the $\epsilon_e$ sequence is upper and lower bounded as